-7. Under the laws of the Commonwealth as enacted and construed on the date hereof, interest on the Bonds is exempt from Pennsylvania personal income tax and corporate net income tax and the Bonds are exempt from personal property taxes in the Commonwealth.
+- 7. Under the laws of the Commonwealth as enacted and construed on the date hereof, interest on the Notes is exempt from Pennsylvania personal income tax and corporate net income tax and the Notes are exempt from personal property taxes in the Commonwealth. - 8.
+Under the Commonwealth Probate, Estates and Fiduciaries Code, the Notes are authorized investments (as defined in such code) for fiduciaries and personal representatives within the Commonwealth.